WordPress/openverse/README.md

 just airflow "config list"
 ```

-To tail the logs of the running container:
+To follow the logs of the running container:

 ```shell
 just logs